 - Local capture and outbound server in the same database: The database objects, capture process, and outbound server are all in the same database.
 This configuration is the easiest to configure and maintain because all of the components are contained in one database.
-See Figure 4-1 for an overview of this configuration. - Local capture and outbound server in different databases: The database objects and capture process are in one database, and the outbound server is in another database.
-A propagation sends LCRs from the source database to the outbound server database.
-This configuration is best when you want easy configuration and maintenance and when you want to optimize the performance of the outbound server database.
-See Figure 4-2 for an overview of this configuration. - Downstream capture and outbound server in the same database: The database objects are in one database, and the capture process and outbound server are in another database.
+See Figure 4-1 for an overview of this configuration. - Downstream capture and outbound server in the same database: The database objects are in one database, and the capture process and outbound server are in another database.
 This configuration is best when you want to optimize the performance of the database with the database objects and want to offload change capture to another database.
 With this configuration, most of the components run on the database with the outbound server.
-See Figure 4-3 for an overview of this configuration. - Downstream capture and outbound server in different databases: The database objects are in one database, the outbound server is in another database, and the capture process is in a third database.
-This configuration is best when you want to optimize the performance of both the database with the database objects and the database with the outbound server.
-With this configuration, the capture process runs on a third database, and a propagation sends LCRs from the capture database to the outbound server database.
-See Figure 4-4 for an overview of this configuration.
+See Figure 4-2 for an overview of this configuration.